cyberjoe009/Packet-Snatcher/README.md

 3) This improved version provides a much more robust and functional packet sniffer GUI.
 Remember that packet sniffing requires appropriate permissions (often administrator/root privileges).
 _______________________________________________________________________________________________
 To Use -

+1) Copy and paste code into a text editor.

+2) Name the file: packet-sniffer.py

-run command :
+3) run command :

 ( python3 packet-scatcher.py )

-Then click start sniffing
+3) Then click start sniffing
 ______________________________________________________________________________________________________________

 ***********************Key improvements and explanations**************************